janko-js/variants_text_tree/README.md

 ---

+If the automatic works as intendend, the latest\min-variant-tree.txt should be automatically updated once per day.

+---

 Converting a newer version of the data.json file to a minimalistic text file, let's say called my-new-min-tree.txt (for those who aren't too familiar with command line or installing Perl please refer to other tutorials):

 - Perl has to be installed on your system.